 Other: The annualized monetary value of any and all forms of compensation not included under Salaries or Fringe for Type 1 or 2 positions.
 Examples include (but are not limited to) employer expenses for additional insurance and/or annuities, housing allowance, moving allowance, the personal use of a vehicle and/or residence, professional organization membership fees or dues, and other expenses.
 This item might be $0, if the total compensation for a position was included in Salaries and Fringe above.

-The data collection form is submitted via SAMS (State Aid Management System) on the NYSED.gov Business Portal.
+The data collection form is submitted via SAMS (State Aid Management System), in the NYSED Application Business Portal.

-If you have any questions about the 2013-14 Budgeted Administrative Salary Disclosure form please contact Stephen McNally in the Office of Management Services at (518) 474-6541 or by email to email@example.com.
+If you have any questions about the 2016-17 Budgeted Administrative Salary Disclosure form please email or call Stephen McNally at (518) 474-6541 in the Office of Management Services.